banuaggun/react-memory-game/README.md

 > Memory Game is a memory game based on finding matching cards.

+> There are 3 different levels (Easy, Medium, Hard) in the game

 > As soon as the user opens the screen, the game starts

 > When all matching cards are found, a winning screen opens.
 How many pairs are opened on the screen and the total time spent is written.